Uncategorized

 When to Take Nenkyu

 This is very intimidating as a first-year JET.
-You’ll be overwhelmed at when is the best time to take it.
+You’ll be overwhelmed by when is the best time to take it.
 At first, I took a few random three-day weekends during my first school semester in Japan.
 I picked out some fun weekends where I could relax because I was hyped about the number of days offered.
 It wasn’t a great decision, but not the best because I couldn’t cancel mine.
-My BOE pretty much locked in our nenkyu into the semester school schedule.
+My BOE pretty much locked our nenkyu into the semester schedule.

 Adding nenkyu also took communicating with my school in advance if my nenkyu wasn’t on the schedule.
 Yes, using nenkyu can be confusing depending on your BOE rules.
 Some are flexible, others want you to hoard it.
 It’s best to have the rules communicated to you early and to your school supervisors.

-When you go to use nenkyu, just make sure everything goes as smooth as possible with it scheduled in advance and your schools knowing you won’t be there.
-Most schools and teachers are fine with you taking time off as long as it doesn’t impact their schedule or event(s) that they really need you for or want you to participate in.
+When you go to use nenkyu, just make sure everything goes as smoothly as possible with it scheduled in advance and your schools knowing you won’t be there.
+Most schools and teachers are fine with you taking time off as long as it doesn’t impact their schedule or event(s) that they need you for or want you to participate in.

 Sam